AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

 In this section, we introduce the concept of controlled types.
-We start with a review of lifetime of objects and discuss how controlled types allow us to control the initialization, adjustment and finalization of objects.
+We start with a review of lifetime of objects and discuss how controlled types allow us to control the initialization, post-copy (e.g. assignment) adjustment and finalization of objects.

 .. admonition:: Relevant topics